Pilates Vs. Yoga: Best Workout for Your Goals

 Yoga helps improve muscle balance and joint health, and Pilates complements this by reinforcing muscle engagement and alignment.

-Both practices are also known for rehabilitation purposes: Pilates with its controlled, machine-supported movements and yoga with poses that focus on stretching and gentle muscle engagement.
+Both practices are also known for rehabilitation exercises for recovery: Pilates with its controlled, machine-supported movements and yoga with poses that focus on stretching and gentle muscle engagement.
 Pilates is especially effective for core-centric recovery, and yoga is commonly recommended for injury prevention and gentle healing due to its flexibility focus.

 Choose the Right Practice for Your Needs